Unified Convergence Analysis for Adaptive Optimization with Moving Average Estimator: Related Work

 \section{Related Work}

-We notice that the literature on stochastic non-convex optimization is huge and cannot cite all of them in this section.
-We will focus on methods requiring only a general unbiased stochastic oracle model.
+We notice that the literature on stochastic non-convex optimization is huge and we cannot discuss all of them in this section.
+We will focus on methods requiring only a general unbiased stochastic oracle model, before which we summarize some related lines of work and interested readers can refer to them and references therein.
+The optimization of non-convex minimization problems have extensively been studied in the literature, such as in \citep{nesterov2012make,ghadimi2013stochastic,ghadimi2016accelerated,allen2018make,davis2019stochastic}.
+Convex-concave min-max optimization also has drawn tremendous attention \citep{juditsky2011solving,nemirovski2009robust,yan2020sharp}.
+Deterministic min-max optimization has been discussed in \citep{lin2020near,xu2020unified,zhang2021complexity,chen2022accelerated,bot2022fast}.
+Readers who are interest in the setting of finite-sum min-max optimization can see \citep{zhang2021complexity,chen2022accelerated}.
+In particular, there is a line of research on variational inequalities based analysis that can be applied to min-max problems \citep{juditsky2011solving,bot2022fast,chavdarova2019reducing,hsieh2020explore,zhang2022sapd+}.

 \textbf{Stochastic Adaptive Methods.} Stochastic adaptive methods originating from AdaGrad for convex minimization~\citep{duchi2011adaptive,mcmahan2010adaptive} have attracted tremendous attention for stochastic non-convex optimization~\citep{ada18bottou,ada18orabona,adagradmom18,tieleman2012lecture,chen2018closing,luo2018adaptive,huang2021super}.